alachuacounty/nextjs-truth-rec/README.md

 # Truth and Reconciliation Rebuilt in Next.js
 This project is rebuilt on a Javascript Framework known as Next.js.
-Next.js was ultimately chosen over React because of routing between multiple pages.
+Next.js was ultimately chosen over React because routing between multiple pages significantly easier.

 ## Resources Needed